My-Codeword/Vervebridge-Price-Negotiator-Using-NLP/README.md

 # Vervebridge-Price-Negotiator-Using-NLP
 <-------------------1.All Imported Module---------------->
 |
-|NOTE:Install the latest version of these Module.
+|NOTE: Install the latest version of this Module.
 --import pandas as pd
 --import numpy as np
 --import astropy